 Tofu has gotten a bad rap as being a spongy and tasteless food that is difficult to prepare.
-However, I'm here to tell you all these things are false!
+However, I’m here to tell you all these things are false!
 Want proof?
-My meat-eating, outdoorsy husband once claimed that tofu "wasn't for him" and that he would never like it.
+My meat-eating, outdoorsy husband once claimed that tofu “wasn’t for him” and that he would never like it.
 So, one day I secretly made him a grain bowl with crispy tofu.
-When he asked what was for dinner, I told him we were having chicken.
-LIES!
-ALL LIES!
-MUAHAHAHAHA!
+When he asked what was for dinner, I told him we were having chicken but clearly I was lying.

 Anyway, he scarfed down that grain bowl like there was no tomorrow.
 I’m assuming he knew he wasn’t eating chicken… because c’mon.
 What kind of chicken comes in perfectly sized cubes like that?
 He did, however, love the crispy tofu.
 When I revealed to him that he’d been hoodwinked, he stared at me with a confused look on his face as if his whole life had been a lie and then simply said, “Cool.
 I really like this meal.
 Please make it again.”.
 If that isn’t proof ladies and gents, I don’t know what is!

 What does it mean to press tofu?
 Tofu retains a lot of moisture.
 To press tofu means is just a fancy term for putting something heavy on your tofu to remove that excess moisture.
 Think of it like a really firm sponge.

 Do I really have to press tofu for 1-4 hours?
 In my opinion, no. Others may tell you to press tofu for several hours but who has time for that?!
 Instead, using extra firm tofu and pressing it for 5-10 minutes does the trick!

 How do I know if the oil is hot enough?
 Test the oil to make sure it is hot enough by dropping a single piece of tofu in the oil.
 It should sizzle.
 If it does not sizzle, wait a little longer for the oil to heat up.